New American Express Hilton Credit Card Offers

 Pam

 Just in!
 We have new American Express Hilton Credit Card Offers!
-I was just saying to Alex and Jess that the offers have been pretty slim lately.
-Someone must have been listening because AMEX upped their game today!
+I was just saying to Alex and Jess that the elevated offers have been pretty slim lately.
+Someone must have been listening because American Express upped their game today!
 Here’s what has changed:

 Hilton Honors American Express Credit Card

 The American Express Hilton Honors Credit Card is up first.
 This is a great entry-level card for Hilton hotel lovers.
 Earn 70,000 Hilton points after spending $2,000 in the first 6 months.
-Here’s the good part – you get a free night certificate also and there is no annual fee for this card!
+Here’s the good part—you earn a free-night certificate also and there is no annual fee for this card!
 What’s even better is you can use this free night at almost all of the Hilton properties, including Hilton Conrad Bora Bora, Conrad Maldives, and Grand Wailea in Maui!
 You do have to use it within a year of earning it, though.

 Large resort near palm trees and blue water